codingnninja/DevRel-How-to-sell-to-developers/README.md

 This is what I mean:

-It is one thing to promise your audience they will get all their desires plus extra but it is another thing to fulfill the promise.
+It is one thing to promise your audience they will get all their desires plus extra but it is another thing to fulfil the promise.

 Marketers have no strong reasons or incentives to care about whatever happens to the users they bring, they only need to bring users.
 So they always resort to promising "The Heaven and The Earth" just to meet a target.